Synerise/synerise-design/packages/components/avatar/README.md

 ## Avatar types

 We divide avatars into three types.
 Every type has its own use case.
-If a customer hasn't uploaded an image, the application automatically displays avatar with the initial of the customer.
+If a customer hasn't uploaded an image, the application automatically displays an avatar with the initials of the customer.

 **Types of avatars:**